zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    a longest prefix match.

-   :search: the subnet to search for.
+   :param search: the subnet to search for.

-   :t: the set[subnet] or table[subnet].
+   :param t: the set[subnet] or table[subnet].

    :returns: True if the exact subnet is a member, false otherwise.